 In some cases, HMO and PPO's may limit your options for a doctor, specialist, or hospital by geographic restriction, or area in which the provider is located.
 This gives a significant advantage to the freedom offered by an indemnity plan for many people.

 4. Preventative Health Care Services

 Some indemnity health insurance plans may not cover preventative services, while others do.
 Preventative health care services include yearly check-up exams and other routine office visits that are designed to prevent illnesses.
 Before selecting a health plan, be sure and discuss how preventative services are insured, and how much compensation you can expect.
 This will help you make the choice for the best possible plan.
 In some cases, costs of these services may not count towards your deductible.

-How to Know What is Covered by An Indemnity Health Insurance Plan
+What Is Covered by an Indemnity Health Insurance Plan?

 Your indemnity policy booklet or your employee benefit booklet will spell out the terms and conditions of what is covered and what is not covered.
 Read your policy or benefit booklet before you need health care services and ask your health insurance agent, insurance company or employer to explain anything that is unclear.